cunnyplapper/CuNNy/README.md

   (which becomes negligible the bigger the model).
 - `DS`: Trained on images downsampled with Hermite and compressed to JPEG quality
   75. It's kinda splodgy, but seems okay on some shows.
 - `NVL`: Trained on VN screenshots/CG.
-Will retrain soon with better dataset.
-  But even in it's current state it's probably the best for that.
+Amazing results.
+Will probably work great on regular artwork as well.

 # Training